ETERNAL LIFE

 The concept of eternal life is outlined in an abbreviated form in the Old Testament (cf. Dan.
 12:2).
 However, it comes into full bloom in the New Testament revelation.
 Life and immortality are brought to light through the gospel (2 Tim.
 1:10).

-Many entertain the notion that eternal life, as that glorious promise is found in the Bible, is merely eternal existence.
+Many believe that eternal life, as the glorious promise found in the Bible, is merely eternal existence.
 That is not the case.
 Even the wicked will exist forever (Dan.
 12:2; Mt.
 25:46; Rev. 14:9-12).

 Accordingly, "eternal life" is everlasting communion with the wonderful and holy God (knowing him intimately -- Jn.
 17:3), with his angels, and with the redeemed of the ages (cf. Eccl.
 12:7; Lk.
 23:43; 2 Cor.
 5:8; Phil.
 1:23).

-Eternal life (salvation) is conditioned upon being obedient to Jesus Christ (Heb.
+Eternal life (salvation) is dependent on being obedient to Jesus Christ (Heb.
 5:8-9).

 Adapted from the book "Bible Words and Theological Terms Made Easy" by Wayne Jackson